JohannesBuchner/nway/doc/matching.rst

 positional errors to simulate the results for chance alignment.
 This fake catalogue should not coincide with original positions (tool ``nway-create-fake-catalogue.py`` may help).
 For the matching run with this fake catalogue, use Nway with the same settings and from the output, choose cut-off limits (``p_any``) that correspond to the desired false selection fraction (tool ``nway-calibrate-cutoff.py`` may help).
 The output of your first Nway run advises how to use these tools to characterise false selection rates and to find an appropriate ``p_any`` threshold.

 Then the Nway output on the real data can be truncated based on this criterion (``p_any>cutoff``), and made into a best match catalogue (``match_flag==1``).
 It may be worth noting ambiguous cases with multiple solutions and to store these secondary solutions with similar probabilities in another catalogue (``match_flag==2``).

-.. _`chap:distance-based-matching`:
+.. _chap-distance-based-matching:

 Simple distance-based matching
 ------------------------------